 1. Calculate the median of a variable

-proc sql; select avg(weight) from (select e.weight from class e, class d group by e.weight having sum(case when e.weight = d.weight then 1 else 0 end) ge abs(sum(sign(e.weight - d.weight)))); quit;
+having sum(case when e.weight = d.weight then 1 else 0 end)

 3. Return the running total for a variable

-SAS stores the metadata at its DICTIONARY datasets.
-PROC SQL can visit the column information easily, without using the CONTENTS procedure.
+SAS stores the metadata at its DICTIONARY data sets.
+PROC SQL can visit the directory, retrieve the column detail, and return the information to the users.

 6. Rank a variable

-PROC RANK is a really handy tool for this functionality.
-Besides it, PROC SQL can do some simple ranking as well.
+Besides the designated ranking procedure PROC RANK in SAS, PROC SQL can also do some simple ranking as well.

 8. Replicate a data set without data

-In PROC SQL, it is a fairly simple one-sentence statement to create an empty data set.
+In PROC SQL, it is a fairly straightforward one-line statement to create a new empty data set while keeps all the structure of the original data set.

 9. Transpose data